 In 2015, Law No. 144/2015 transposed the Consumer ADR Directive into Portuguese legislation.
-This Law imposed a duty on all professionals to inform consumers of alternative dispute resolution (ADR) mechanisms.
-Following the entering in force of the Act, companies started changing their contracts and sharing information about mediation and arbitration on consumer disputes.
-This will probably increase not only the use of alternative dispute mechanisms, but also raise social awareness of ADR, which we think can have a positive effect on commercial arbitration.
+The Law provides a duty of all professionals to inform consumers of alternative dispute resolution (ADR) mechanisms.
+Following the entry into force of the Act, companies started changing their contracts and sharing information about mediation and arbitration on consumer disputes.
+This will probably increase not only the use of alternative dispute mechanisms, but also raise social awareness of ADR, which we think could have a positive effect on commercial arbitration.